maryamelnahas/Bachelor-Project/README.md

 pip install tree-sitter-java
 ```

-> The `Data/` directory is excluded from version control due to file size.
+> The `Data/` directory is mostly excluded from version control due to file size.
 To reproduce results, download the Java subset of the first 500 problems in [Project CodeNet](https://github.com/IBM/Project_CodeNet) and run the processing scripts in the order listed in the pipeline diagram above.

 A Groq API key is required for the interpretation stage.
 Set it in `groq_cluster_interpreter.py` or as an environment variable.